 6) Proof of ID (passport/driving licence) –

-We will need to see some original ID to prove you are who you say you are You just need to ensure it’s all accurate in date.
+We will need to see some original ID to prove you are who you say you are You just need to ensure it’s all accurate on the date.
 It’s important that your ID shows your middle names and matches how it appears on the electoral register.
-You will be asked to produce ID to your Solicitor also
+You will be asked to produce ID to your Solicitor also.

 7) Proof of Address –

 This needs to be dated within the last 3 months and a recent bank statement or utility bill usually does the trick.
 If it’s a utility bill check it doesn’t show you as being in arrears.
 This is more anti-money laundering checking and a back up that you live where you say you live.

 8) List of your regular monthly outgoings.
 If you are buying a new property this should be based on what your outgoings will be after you move –

 The key thing here is to be realistic when it comes to your outgoings as it will be “sense-checked” by the Mortgage Lender.
 As well as being a necessary part of your mortgage application this will act as a handy budgeting tool for you to calculate the maximum monthly mortgage payment you can afford.
 Remember to factor in future potential interest rate rises and think about whether you can afford your mortgage payments in the future.

 9) Up to date copy of your Credit Report –